cfss-old/sp18_hw01/README.md

 # Self-Introduction
 ![](https://artificery.com/wp-content/uploads/2017/09/portland-oregon.jpg)

 Hi all, my name is Moiz and I'm a graduate student in the MAPSS program.
-I'm *really* new at coding, but here's my attempt at listing some basic info about myself:
+I'm *really* new to coding, but here's my attempt at listing some basic info about myself:

 1. Concentration: Political Science
 2. Hometown: Portland, Oregon